scandipwa/docs/setup/docker/linux.md

     docker-compose -f docker-compose.yml -f docker-compose.local.yml -f docker-compose.ssl.yml pull
     ```

-4. Start the infrastructure
+***

-    ?> **Note**: There are two ways to use the setup: with `frontend` container and without it.
+There are two ways to use the setup: with `frontend` container and without it.
 The setup with `frontend` container is called **development**.
-The alias running it is `dcf`, the alias for **production**-like run is `dc`.

-    !> **Note**: Please run the `dc` (production-like) setup on first installation, otherwise the frontend container will not function properly.
-After it is up, can switch to `dcf` (development).
+The alias running it is `dcf`.
+The alias for **production**-like run is `dc`.
+If this is your first time setting up, run the (production-like) setup first (follow the step 4), otherwise the frontend container will not function properly.

-    - For **production**-like setup:
+?> **Note**: If you have already ran ScandiPWA in **production**-like mode once, you can safely skip to step 6.
+In case, of course, you plan on development.

+***

+4. Start the infrastructure in **production-like** mode

     ```bash
     # if you have the alias set up
     dc up -d --remove-orphans

     # without aliases (not recommended)
     docker-compose -f docker-compose.yml -f docker-compose.local.yml -f docker-compose.ssl.yml up -d --remove-orphans
     ```

-    - For **development** setup:

-        ```bash
-        # if you have the alias set up
-        dcf up -d --remove-orphans

-        # without aliases (not recommended)
-        docker-compose -f docker-compose.yml -f docker-compose.local.yml -f docker-compose.ssl.yml -f docker-compose.frontend.yml up -d --remove-orphans
-        ```

-    ?> **Note**: the `--remove-orphans` flag is neccessary to remove all left-over containers.
+    > **Note**: the `--remove-orphans` flag is necessary to remove all left-over containers.
 In example, if you switched from **development** to **production** setup, the `frontend` container won't keep running.

 5. Wait until the infrastructure starts

-    - After the previous command is executed, the site won't be available quickly, it takes about 140s to start, you can see when the application is ready to receive the requests by watching `app` logs, using this command:
+    After the previous command is executed, the site won't be available quickly, it takes about 140s to start, you can see when the application is ready to receive the requests by watching `app` logs, using this command:

     ```bash
     # if you have the alias set up
     applogs

     # without aliases (not recommended)
     docker-compose logs -f --tail=100 app
     ```

     If you can see following output, the application is ready!

     ```bash
     NOTICE: ready to handle connections
     ```

+6. Start the development-setup (optional)

+    ```bash
+    # if you have the alias set up
+    dcf up -d --remove-orphans

+    # without aliases (not recommended)
+    docker-compose -f docker-compose.yml -f docker-compose.local.yml -f docker-compose.ssl.yml -f docker-compose.frontend.yml up -d --remove-orphans
+    ```

+7. Wait until the development infrastructure starts

-    - If you are using the **development** setup - the page will be available much faster, after the `frontend` container will compile a theme.
+    In **development** setup - the page will be available much faster rather than in **production**-like setup - right after the theme compilation in `frontend` container.
 You can track the progress using following command:

     ```bash
     # if you have the alias set up
     frontlogs

     # without aliases (not recommended)
     docker-compose -f docker-compose.yml -f docker-compose.local.yml -f docker-compose.ssl.yml -f docker-compose.frontend.yml logs -f --tail=100 frontend
     ```

     If you can see following output, the frontend is ready!

     ```bash
     ℹ ｢wdm｣: Compiled successfully
     ```

-        ?> **Note**: the requests to `/graphql` will still fail, you need to wait until the `app` container starts.
-See instruction in bullet-point above current to see how.
+    > **Note**: the requests to `/graphql` will still fail, you need to wait until the `app` container starts.
+See instruction in step 5 to see how.

 ## How to access the site?